 Islamic teachings encourage a linear view of life too, and it seems likely that was also inspired by the needs of the political rulers more than the spiritual seekers.
 Some of the early Islamic Caliphs wiped out the followers of reincarnation-believing faiths, such as Manichaeism in Mesopotamia and Persia (Iran/Iraq), but belief in it remained amongst the mystical Sufis, some Shia sects and in cultures in Asia which retained some of their pre-Islamic shamanistic cultural beliefs.

 Note that the oldest of the Abrahamic religions has always accepted reincarnation as part of the great mystery.
 It forms part of the central understanding in Kabbalah, and orthodox Judaism also acknowledges it, without emphasising it.
-It really is about time that Christians and Muslims knew that they have been manipulated and controlled by this denial of the soul for a very long time, and that the motivation behind it was political.
+Christians and Muslims have been manipulated and controlled by this denial of the soul for a very long time, and the motivation behind it was political.

 Classical writer Posidonius recorded that the Celts held that “the souls of men are immortal, and that after a definite numbers of years they live a second life when the soul passes to another body”.
 Strabo wrote that the Druids believed that “men’s souls and the universe are indestructible, although at times fire and water may prevail.”
 (Yes the Druids knew about climate change).
 Julius Caesar tells us of their belief that “souls do not suffer death, but after death pass from the one to the other”, which underpinned the Celtic warriors absolute lack of fear in battle.